Find out about a life-enhancing alternative to a care home for elderly people, with useful links, resources and information.

 Residential care is often the first thing that you might think of when you think about later life care.
 However, it is not the preferred option for many people.
 Firstly, it simply might not be available to some in their local area, as residential care home places become less readily available because of the rise in the elderly population numbers.

 Also, most people want to stay in their homes, with their pets and partner and everything that is familiar to them so, naturally, would like a better alternative to residential care.
 Luckily, there is a life-enhancing alternative to care homes that is available to many people and that is ‘live in care’.

 Care At Home

-Receiving care at home is becoming an increasingly popular option compared to residential care, and one that is a common option in many European countries.
+Receiving care at home is becoming an increasingly popular option compared to a residential care home, and one that is a common option in many European countries.

 Knowing that you require care or your loved one requires care can be very difficult, but knowing there is an option for care that doesn’t involve the upheaval and distress associated moving to a care home is a blessing for many families.
 Live-in care can be a fantastic option for later life care and it is important to know that it is a viable and affordable option for many.

 Of course, both options have their advantages and disadvantages and both require a different financial approach.
 It can be difficult to know which is the right option for you both now, and into the future.

 One of the best ways to come to a decision about which later life care option is right for you is to learn about both residential care and live-in care, so you can make an informed decision.